An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

-\end{definition} When $X$ is just a dg supermanifold or a super NQ-manifold, this gives a curved $A_{\infty}$-algebra structure $\O_X'$ on $\O_X\llbracket\hbar\rrbracket$ with $\O_X'/\hbar=\O_X$, because $\hbar\mid \Delta$; for dg supermanifolds the curvature is necessarily $0$ for degree reasons.
-For more general super dg NQ-manifolds, the stacky and derived structures interact in a non-trivial way for quantisations, and indeed for Poisson structures; a quantisation gives rise to a curved $A_{\infty}$-algebra structure on $\hat{\Tot} \O_X \brh$, but each component of the $A_{\infty}$ structure must be bounded below in the cochain direction.
+For more general super dg NQ-manifolds, the stacky and derived structures interact in a non-trivial way for quantisations, and indeed for Poisson structures; a quantisation gives rise to a curved $A_{\infty}$-algebra structure on $(\hatTot \O_X) \brh$, but each coefficient of each component $\Delta_n$ of the $A_{\infty}$ structure must be bounded below in the cochain direction.
+See \S \ref{filtsn} for a little more detail on that perspective.
+In general, as in \cite[Remark \ref{DQpoisson-strictquantnrmk}]{DQpoisson}, if $\H^2\hatTot\C^{\infty}(X)=0$ then all quantisations of $X$ are equivalent to uncurved quantisations.

+The boundedness constraints on the operators $\Delta_n$ make such quantisations significantly stronger structures than just a deformation of the ring of functions up to quasi-isomorphism.
+In particular, \cite[Proposition \ref{DQnonneg-Perprop}]{DQnonneg} ensures that each element of $Q\cP(X,0)$ gives rise to a curved $A_{\infty}$ deformation of the dg category of perfect complexes on $X$, defined as in Example \ref{vbundleex}. \end{remarks}

+Examples of $BD_1$ quantisations on NQ-manifolds and supermanifolds are given by \cite[Theorem 3.2]{CattaneoFelder} and \cite{AlekseevMeinrenken}, respectively.
+The latter can also be regarded as a structure on an NQ-manifold satisfying the analogue of Definition \ref{E1QPdef} with $\hbar$ in degree $2$, so the $\hbar^{j-1}$ terms in the comparison map make the underlying Poisson structure $2$-shifted rather than $0$-shifted.